Transversal numbers of simplicial polytopes, spheres, and pure complexes: Introduction

 \begin{problem} {\rm\cite{Turan}} Determine $f(n, m, d)=\max T(H)$, where $H$ ranges over all $d$-uniform hypergraphs with $n$ vertices and with $m$ edges (equivalently, where $H$ ranges over all pure $(d-1)$-dimensional simplicial complexes with $n$ vertices and $m$ facets). \end{problem}

-A lot of work has been done on Tur\'an's problem in the case where $m$ is at most linear in $n$, especially in relation to Tuza's problem; see \cite{Alon90}.
+A lot of work has been done on Tur\'an's problem in the case where $m$ is at most linear in $n$, especially in relation to Tuza's problem; see \cite{Alon90} and \cite{ChvatalMcDiarmid}.
 Here, motivated by results obtained and questions raised in \cite{Alonetall02,BriggsDobbinsLee,Heise-etal,LeeNevo}, we are interested in transversal numbers of simplicial complexes with interesting geometric and topological properties, such as, for instance, pseudomanifolds, Eulerian complexes, and simplicial spheres.
+(We will discuss definitions of these objects in Section 2.
+For now, we merely mention that all simplicial spheres are Eulerian complexes, and all pseudomanifolds are pure complexes.)
 According to the Lower Bound Theorem \cite{Barnette-LBT-pseudomanifolds, Barnette73} and the Upper Bound Theorem \cite{McMullen70, Stanley75}, a simplicial sphere of dimension $d-1\geq 2$ with $n$ vertices has at least $(d-1)n-(d^2-d-2)$ and at most $\binom{n-\lfloor \frac{d+1}{2}\rfloor}{n-d}+\binom{n-\lfloor \frac{d+2}{2}\rfloor}{n-d}$ facets.
 For this reason, we are primarily interested in the $m\gg n$ case of Tur\'an's problem, and, especially, in the case where $m$ is about $n^{\lfloor d/2\rfloor}$.